jlevy/hyper-k/README.md

 - Auto-view popover of image URLs in terminal.
 Image appears in upper right.
 Hit backspace to close image popover.
 - Clickable URLs (Hyper has this by default).

-This makes for a useful base for a better command-line experience for many workflows
+These seem like small features but it makes for a useful base for a better command-line experience for many workflows

 Under development but works locally.